On the boundary Carrollian conformal algebra: Introduction

 This paper is organised as follows.
 In Section \ref{sec:preliminaries}, we set up notation, present key definitions along with minor or known results, and introduce the main objects of study of this paper.
 Section \ref{sec:restriction of modules} constructs modules of the BCCA and one of its subalgebras by restricting well-known modules of the BMS$_3$ and Virasoro algebras.
 This would be the naive approach to the studying the representations of the BCCA based on its physical origins in \cite{BCCFGP2024}.
 The emergence of free and ``almost free'' modules motivates the need to study modules of the BCCA intrinsically.
 This requires the change of basis presented in Section \ref{sec:change of basis}, from which we can construct a decreasing filtration of the BCCA and compute derived subalgebras, as done in Section \ref{sec:filtration}.
 All this effort pays off in Section \ref{sec:Whittaker modules}, in which we construct the universal Whittaker modules over the BCCA and its subalgebra $\OO$, and determine criteria for their irreducibility.
 Finally, in Section \ref{sec:conclusions}, we present a myriad of future directions of work that can be undertaken on the representation theory of the BCCA, from both physical and mathematical perspectives.

 \textbf{Acknowledgements:} The authors would like to thank Blagoje Oblak for fascinating, insightful discussions on the induced representations of the BMS$_3$ group and algebra, Martin Schlichenmaier for interesting discussions about the relationship between the BCCA and Krichever--Novikov algebras, and Jos\'e Figueroa-O'Farrill for comments on a draft of this paper.
 GSV would also like to thank Daniel Grumiller and Priyadarshini Pandit for discussions on the BCCA and the tensionless open string during the conference titled ``Non-Lorentzian Geometries and their Applications'', which took place at the Hamilton Mathematics Institute, Trinity College Dublin, from 29\textsuperscript{th} April to 2\textsuperscript{nd} May 2025.
 GSV is supported by the Science and Technologies Facilities Council studentship [grant number 2615874].
 XH is supported by NSFC (No. 12201027).
-HT is partially supported by NSFC (No.12271085) and CSC (No.202506620188).
-KZ is partially supported by NSERC (311907-2020).
-TAP is a PhD student at the University of Edinburgh with Susan J. Sierra.
+HT is partially supported by NSFC (No. 12271085) and CSC (No. 202506620188).
+KZ is partially supported by NSERC (311907-2026).